syncfusion-content/blazor-docs/blazor/diagram-component/interaction.md

 * Any number of new segments can be inserted into a straight line by clicking, when Shift and Ctrl keys are pressed (Ctrl+Shift+Click).
 * Straight segments can be removed by clicking the segment end point, when Ctrl and Shift keys are pressed (Ctrl+Shift+Click).

-For more information about straight segment editing , refer [Straight Segment Editing](https://blazor.syncfusion.com/documentation/diagram-component/connectors/interactions/#straight-segment-editing)
+For more information about straight segment editing, refer [Straight Segment Editing](https://blazor.syncfusion.com/documentation/diagram-component/connectors/interactions/#straight-segment-editing)

 ## Orthogonal segment editing

 * Orthogonal thumbs allow you to adjust the length of adjacent segments by clicking and dragging it.
 * When necessary, some segments are added or removed automatically, when dragging the segment.
 This is to maintain proper routing of orthogonality between segments.
-* When you editing the segment collection of connector, the following event gets triggered.
+* When editing the segment collection of connector, the following event gets triggered.

 | Events | EventArgs | Description |
 |----------------|--------------|--------------|